-The aft bilge pumps are located in the stern bilge under the aft in-deck hatch and the forward bilge pump is located under the aft mid-ship close out panel inside the port side storage area.
-Remove the panel by pulling the two ring pins.
-The pump has a small lid that is removed by pulling the ring pin.
+The aft bilge pumps are located in the stern bilge under the aft in-deck hatch and the forward bilge pump is located aft of the water heater in the center in-deck hatch.
 All bilge pumps pump water out of thru-hulls located above the waterline in the hull.
+The aft automatic bilge pump switch is located forward of the optional generator under the bilge pump switch closeout panel.
 A high water bilge alarm monitors excessive bilge water levels and signals a high water condition through a visual and audible alarm.
 See Electrical Systems for additional information on bilge pump and high water bilge alarm operations.